winesapOS/winesapOS/README.md

 #### Dual-Boot

-winesapOS now has the ability to do this automatically but its not reccomended follow these steps instead :

 It is recommended to follow the [setup](#setup) guide to install winesapOS onto its own internal drive.
 Then use the motherboard BIOS to change the boot device.

 However, it is possible to install winesapOS onto the same drive as macOS or Windows.
 That is what this guide will cover in more detail.